AgileVentures/av-static-website/source/blog_articles/2017-09-21-av-ecosystem-review-cocoon-home-straight.html.markdown

     end
 ```

-which passes, and I assume we're not [hitting the database](https://robots.thoughtbot.com/use-factory-girls-build-stubbed-for-a-faster-test).
+and then passes, and I assume we're not [hitting the database](https://robots.thoughtbot.com/use-factory-girls-build-stubbed-for-a-faster-test).
 Using other similar fixes I have all the project specs passing, so I guess I'll run all the other specs to see if there are any other angles I'm missing.
 The other thing that occurs to me is that we should have some specs for the new SourceRepository model.
 I'm also unsure of the namings.
 Should I have called it GitHubUrl or GitHubLink?
 Does it matter?
-I'd love us to be able to support bitbucket and other source repositories in the future ... anyhow, running the rest of the specs shows me that we've got a few more issues:
+I'd love us to be able to support BitBucket and other source repositories in the future ... anyhow, running the rest of the specs shows me that we've got a few more issues:

 ```
 Failures: